dhruvsharma1992/word-groups/README.md

  2) djangorestframework (pip instal djangorestframework)

- ** Ihave included a setup.sh for linux users.
-The same can be converted to a setup.bat  BUT  YOU   SHOULD  HAVE  PIP  INSTALLED TO  USE  SETUP.SH**
+ ** I  have included a setup.sh for linux users.
+The same can be converted to a setup.bat

+ BUT  YOU   SHOULD  HAVE  PIP  INSTALLED TO  USE  SETUP.SH**

  Setup